Bill Tanner: Film appearances

 In The Man with the Golden Gun, Bill Tanner (Michael Goodliffe) is only seen briefly in the film and is not mentioned by name until the end credits.
 He appears in M (Bernard Lee)'s office with M and Colthorpe (James Cossins), discussing Francisco Scaramanga (Christopher Lee), who has sent a bullet to MI6 printed with Bond (Roger Moore)'s ID number.
 He explains Scaramanga's fingerprints on the bullet were verified by the CIA, and that Scaramanga is attempting to provoke a battle with MI6.
 This leads to Bond being sent to find Scaramanga.

-Bill Tanner, played by Michael Kitchen in GoldenEye.

 In For Your Eyes Only, Bill Tanner (now played by James Villiers due to Michael Goodliffe's death in 1976) is given a bigger role, as Bernard Lee, who played M, had died.
 Tanner is shown wearing an Old Wykehamist tie.
-He gives Bond his assignment (along with Geoffrey Keen's character Sir Fredrick Gray), which sends him to find Hector Gonzales (Stefan Kalipha).
+He gives Bond his assignment (along with Geoffrey Keen's character Sir Frederick Gray), which sends him to find Hector Gonzales (Stefan Kalipha).
 Bond is unable to get information from Gonzales later on because Melina Havelock (Carole Bouquet) kills him after Bond is captured.
 Tanner then gets upset at Bond for not getting any information and letting Melina murder Gonzales.
 Tanner is last seen at the end of the film, when he connects the Prime Minister Margaret Thatcher (Janet Brown) and Bond by phone.
 Unknown to Tanner and the Prime Minister, Bond is not there and it is merely a talking parrot that ends up "flirting" with the Prime Minister.
 In Octopussy, the role of M was recast with Robert Brown, so Tanner did not appear.